Key Technologies Powering Digital Transformation in the Manufacturing Industry

 Machines are now capable of dealing with even more complex image recognition tasks thanks to advances in deep learning, and artificial neural networks in particular.
 Recently, our team helped a client in the metal manufacturing niche develop a new solution for capturing readings from old gauge equipment.
 The AI-system we have developed copes with the image recognition task in less than 2 seconds.
 Read more about this project in our case study.

-Machine learning is an integral technology for predictive maintenance. rely on Azure DocumentDB and HDInsight to collect production histories, and Azure Machine Learning solution to further optimize their systems’ performance and predict failure before it occurs.
+Machine learning is an integral technology for predictive maintenance.
+Smart factories operated by LG rely on Azure DocumentDB and HDInsight to collect production histories, and Azure Machine Learning solution to further optimize their systems’ performance and predict failure before it occurs.

 Generative design is another prominent use case of artificial intelligence in Industry 4.0.
 Such solutions, powered by AI and cloud computing, allow engineers to generate thousands of design options in a few clicks – by inputting basic parameters such as height, strength, material options etc.